peter88213/yw2md/docs/usage.md

 * Existing yWriter projects are not overwritten.
 * Headings are considered chapter titles.
 * Scenes within chapters are separated by `* * *`.
+* In exported md documents, the scene title is prefixed as a comment by default.
+* In generated yWriter projects, comments at scene start are converted to scene titles by default.

 #### optional arguments: